Synthetixio/SIPs/SCCP/sccp-70.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-Raise the max debt on multi-collateral loans to 20 million$.
+Raise the max debt on multi-collateral loans to sUSD 20 million.

 ## Abstract